polatory/polatory/README.md

 | Weights             | (Not computed)                             |
 | Standard errors     | (Not computed)                             |

 **Rapidly decaying covariance functions are not supported in the current release, such as the spherical model and the Gaussian model.** These RBFs are included for reference purposes.
-The spherical model can be substituted by `cov_quasi_spherical9`, which is quite similar to the original one.
+The spherical model can be substituted by its approximate function `cov_quasi_spherical9`.

 ## License